jojoelfe/mMass_HDX/README.md

 Right now these include:

--Improvements to Scan select dialogue that allow averaging of multiple scans
+- Improvements to Scan select dialogue that allow averaging of multiple scans